Globular Cluster Messier 70

 Physical Properties

-The core region of M 70 experiences a phenomenon known as core collapse: More and more stars are pushing their way into the center, so that the star density there is higher than in average globular clusters.
-The stars in a globular cluster all orbit a common center of mass.
+The core region of M 70 experiences a phenomenon known as core collapse: More and more stars are pushing their way into the centre, so that the star density there is higher than in average globular clusters.
+The stars in a globular cluster all orbit a common centre of mass.
 Some have almost circular orbits, others in turn strongly elliptical that bring them far outwards.
 As the stars interact with each other over a longer period of time, the lighter stars gain speed and move to the edge of the cluster.
-The heavier stars slow down and concentrate towards the center.
-This effect causes the typical dense center of a globular cluster that has undergone a core collapse.
+The heavier stars slow down and concentrate towards the centre.
+This effect causes the typical dense centre of a globular cluster that has undergone a core collapse.
 About a fifth of the 150 known globular clusters in our Milky Way had experienced such a core collapse.
 M 70 is around 70'000 light years away.
 [215]

 Revised+Historic NGC/IC Version 22/9, © 2022 Dr. Wolfgang Steinicke [277]